ticki/eudex/README.md

 Eudex is a Soundex-esque phonetic reduction/hashing algorithm, providing locality sensitive "hashes" of words, based on the spelling and pronunciation.

-It is derived from the classification of the pulmonic consonants.
+It is derived from the classification of the pulmonic consonants (see below).

 Eudex is about two orders of magnitude faster than Soundex, and several orders of magnitude faster than Levenshtein distance, making it feasible to run on